jhannah/jayflaunts/_drafts/2020-04-10-happiness.md

 Links:
 * 0m: Musical intro by [Skytrekg](http://twitch.tv/skytrekg)!
 Click to follow him on Twitch!
 An amazing traditional (oil, guache, etc) artist, guitarist, and singer.
+* 10m: Non-musical interruption by [Skatmaker](http://twitch.tv/skatmaker)!
+Click to follow him on Twitch!
 * 23m: [Braiding Sweetgrass](https://www.amazon.com/Braiding-Sweetgrass-Indigenous-Scientific-Knowledge/dp/1571313567): Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants by Robin Wall Kimmerer
 * 27m: [Hungry for Peace](https://www.amazon.com/Hungry-Peace-Help-Poverty-Bombs/dp/1937276066)
 How You Can Help End Poverty and War with Food Not Bombs